Note: do not use the e-mail address on my cycling jersey, use the one above on this page.

 I sometimes cite Find A Grave as proof for burial records but there is too much misinformation here.
 Fundamental research is the only answer.

-Before posting PHOTO REQUESTS or creating memorials, check for duplicates with slight changes to the name, just because yours is "better" does not entitle you to duplicate without requesting xfers or arbitrage from F A G. Read any available cemetery description before posting or creating, large cemeteries such as Elmwood in Birmingham AL (+100,000) have locational plot information available online or from the Ceme office ; your PHOTO REQUEST should contain this if not already posted at the memorial.
+Before posting PHOTO REQUESTS or creating memorials, check for duplicates with slight changes to the name, just because yours is "better" does not entitle you to duplicate without requesting xfers or arbitrage from F A G. Read any available cemetery description before posting or creating, some large cemeteries have locational plot information available online or from the Ceme office ; your PHOTO REQUEST should contain this if not already posted at the memorial.
 Confer with F A G guidelines before posting "blind" requests for large cemeteries.